 Once you touch base with your inner instincts, you’ll have the chance to “re-wild”, or reconnect with your primal survival instincts.
 You’ll also forego living in artificial light and learn to wake up with the sun.
 Instead of having to worry if you have enough electricity, why not look up and learn how to live with our sun?

-You’ll be surprised by how little electricity you consume if you work where there’s natural light, and settle down when the sun sets for another day.
-In other words, you sleep when it’s dark and make the most of your day when it’s light.
-Enjoy the stars, the twilight breeze and the nocturnal sounds that will lull you to a satisfying, deep sleep!
+You’ll be surprised by how little electricity you consume if you work where there’s natural light and settle down when the sun sets for another day.
+In other words, you sleep when it’s dark and make the most of your day when it’s daylight.
+Enjoy the stars, the twilight breeze, and the nocturnal sounds that will lull you to a satisfying, deep sleep!

-When people hear the word off the grid living, they usually think mere survival.
-This shouldn’t be your mindset, because living entirely off the grid doesn’t make it just a remake of the hunger games.
-The goal isn’t a survival of the fittest aspect, but it should be a reconnection of the old ways and living like the ancient days.
+When people hear the word off the grid living, they usually think of mere survival.
+This shouldn’t be your mindset because living entirely off the grid isn’t like The Hunger Games.
+The goal isn’t a survival of the fittest aspect but it should be a re-connection of the old ways (or living like in the ancient days).

 There’s no competition.
-It’s just you and nature and everything else that’s around you.
+It’s just you and nature.
 Don’t think too hard on surviving.
 Think about living and start from there.

-A lot of resources and hard work is involved if you strive towards off the grid living.
+A lot of resources and hard work in off the grid living.
 Life slows down to the most natural rhythm, which means you should also slow down and smell the roses.
-You have achieved enormous work using immense energy and time, but now it’s time to sit back and enjoy what you’ve created for yourself.
+You have achieved enormous work using immense energy and time but now it’s time to sit back and enjoy what you’ve created for yourself.

 Put your feet up and relax.
 Take in the amazing sounds of nature.
 Start a hobby that you’ve been putting off all your life.
 Read a book.
 You deserve it!
 Off-gridding is about slowing down and experiencing a simpler life.
 There’s plenty of relaxing activities to do and a lot of communing with nature.

 Avoid electronic activities as much as possible.
 If you can eliminate it entirely, all the better.
-This means there should be no video games, no computer and no TV.
+This means there should be no video games, computer, and TV.
 If you’re used to being surrounded by electricity and all those newfangled gadgets, then it could take a while before you could shake off the modern addiction, but there’s still a reward to be earned.

 There are many acceptable reasons.
-One, you might be tired of having to rely on the electrical grid and be at the mercy of their price hikes and fluctuations.
-Or, you may wish to be more self-reliant.
+One, you might be tired of having to rely on the electrical grid and being at the mercy of their price hikes and fluctuations.
+You may wish to be more self-reliant.
 Other people may be tired of the current society and want to be left alone.
-And there are some who do it just because they can.
+There are some who do it just because they can.

 Environmental Motive.
 Your motive is to use the least amount of energy possible and have a renewable system of energy you can rely on for your everyday living.
 You’d want to be free of price hikes and vulnerabilities of living on the grid, such as power outages, water outages, gas hikes, etc.